-A character string specifying a file name stem for the PDF files which will be created to hold the contrast plots for the eset comb ExpressionSet.
+A character string specifying a file name stem for the PDF files which will be created to hold the contrast plots for the eset\comb ExpressionSet.
 The actually filenames will have the name of the contrast appended to this stem.

-plotVenn
+plotVenn A boolean specifying whether or not to plot a Venn diagram showing the overlap in the most differentially expressed probe sets (genes) as identified from the two different methods being compared.

-A boolean specifying whether or not to plot a Venn diagram showing the overlap in the most differentially expressed probe sets (genes) as identified from the two different methods being compared.
+vennFilename A character string specifying the filename for the PDF file which will hold the showTopMatches A boolean specifying whether or not to show the probe sets which are deemed most likely to be differentially expressed.

-vennFilename A character string specifying the filename for the PDF file which will hold the Venn diagram showing the overlap in the most differentially expressed probe sets (genes) as identified from the two different methods being compared.
+Venn diagram showing the overlap in the most differentially expressed probe sets (genes) as identified from the two different methods being compared.